-This section describes how uncertainty of Soccer game outcome changes with increasing the game length, where the goal scores of 2010 FIFA World Cup 3rd Place (Germany vs. Uruguay) are used for illustration.
-Germany wins the game against Uruguay by the score 3 to 2.
-This game is full of thrill, with alternating changes from offense to defense, or from defense to offense many times.
+This section describes how uncertainty of Soccer game outcome change with increasing the game length, where the goal scores of 2010 FIFA World Cup 3rd Place(Germany vs. Uruguay) are used for the illustration.
+Germany wins the game against Uruguay by the score 3 to 2: This game is full of thrill, with alternating changes from offense to defense, or from defense to offense many times.
 The game is balanced at the start, and then Germany gets the first goal.
-Uruguay makes the game balanced by taking the second goal, and then reversed by the third goal.
+Uruguay makes the game balanced by taking the second goal, and then Germany is reversed by Uruguay due to the latter's third goal.
 The game is made balanced again by Germany's fourth goal.
-Finally, Germany gets the fifth goal near the end and keeps the lead until the end of the game.
+Finally, Germany gets the fifth goal near the end and keeps her lead until the end of game.